 - Orange Kloof in Hout Bay – this is one of the most special places in the Park with forest trails leading to the top of Table Mountain.
 Please note that entry to this area is by permit only.
-Please call +27(0) 21 689 4441 for information.
+Please call +27(0) 21 422 1601 for information - ask for Beulah Charles.

 - Echo Valley and Spes Bona on the Muizenberg mountains also sport pockets of Afromontane.
 Boardwalks have been constructed here to protect the root systems, humus layers and to promote sapling growth.